 In our inaugural newsletter there are four topics this week:

-- Your CX team is killing your future prospecting in 2024
+1. Your CX team is killing your future prospecting in 2024

-- 2023 has exposed the Sales Enablement Gap
+2. 2023 has exposed the Sales Enablement Gap

-- Job Change Signals – marketing “air cover” vs. sales “ground cover”
+3. Job Change Signals – marketing “air cover” vs. sales “ground cover”

-- Day 31 – 75 for new CXOs, the ultimate “Window of Change”.
+4. Day 31 – 75 for new CXOs, the ultimate “Window of Change”.

 Your CX team is KILLING your future prospecting in 2024

 Let me tell you a story.
-We had an enterprise SaaS CRM customer that had a mission – monitor CXO’s that leave their customer base into a set of named prospect accounts.
+We had an enterprise SaaS CRM customer that had a mission – monitor CXOs that leave their customer base into a set of named prospect accounts.
 Easy.

-- Chief Digital Officer
+• Chief Digital Officer

-- Chief Technology Officer
+• Chief Technology Officer

-- Chief Information Officer
+• Chief Information Officer

 These were examples of the decision-makers they wanted to capture.

 The opportunity was lost one year prior when CX had an opportunity to “socially surround” the buying committee (decision-makers, champions, influencers) and maintain those relationships for years.
-Those relationships would inevitable leave and job new accounts, creating massive customer referral opportunities at scale.
+Those relationships would inevitably leave and job new accounts, creating massive customer referral opportunities at scale.

 2023 has exposed the Sales Enablement Gap

 The market has turned.
-Cheap capital, easy sales and upside-down CAC:LTV models were allowed in a 0% interest rate world.
+Cheap capital, easy sales, and upside-down CAC: LTV models were allowed in a 0% interest rate world.
 That’s now dead.
-All hail the new regime that requires way more productivity from what appears to be an ever shrinking GTM team/budgets.
+All hail the new regime that requires way more productivity from what appears to be an ever-shrinking GTM team/budget.

-- Seller’s need to sharpen that axe to make the “quota gap”.
+4. Sellers need to sharpen that axe to make the “quota gap”.

 I’m going to write more about this as I see it transpire, but I’m going to call it now – 2023 to 2025 as the market is bearish, sales enablement will boomerang as a massive growth driver for the business.
 Great sales enablement teams and programs will be able to:

-- Increase sales tool adoption/ultization (eliminate ‘shelfware’)
+1. Increase sales tool adoption/utilization (eliminate ‘shelfware’)

-- Drive accountability to daily/weekly sales activities, highly influencing sales opportunities
+2. Drive accountability to daily/weekly sales activities, highly influencing sales opportunities

-- Transferring bold & different sales ideas to unlock stuck and stagnant accounts.
+3. Transferring bold & different sales ideas to unlock stuck and stagnant accounts.

 Job Change Signals – marketing “air cover” vs. sales “ground cover”

-Here is a best practice that our customer Snowflake started one year ago with their Relationship Signals that we have passed onto other newer customers – and it’s worked with great success.
+Here is a best practice that our customer Snowflake started one year ago with their Relationship Signals that we have passed on to other newer customers – and it’s worked with great success.

 Situation: There are two main Signal sales plays.
 Follow your Fans + Window of Change.